FernleafSystems/Shield-Security-for-WordPress/readme.txt

 Requires PHP: 7.0
 Recommended PHP: 7.4
 Tested up to: 6.0
-Stable tag: 16.0.1
+Stable tag: 16.0.2

 Bad Bots Are Your #1 Security Risk.
-Malware is a symptom of poor security, not the cause.
-Discover the advantage of powerful security over marketing.
+If you have malware your security plugin isn't working.
+Discover the security-before-marketing advantage.

 == Description ==

+Shield is [now partnered with CrowdSec](https://shsec.io/l5) for global, crowd-sourced IP reputation data.
+You literally can't get this level of protection anywhere else.

-**It's time to stop our obsession with malware**.
-Malware scanning is important *after* you're hacked.
-Get a security plugin that [prioritises security *protection* before "malware marketing"](https://shsec.io/ky).
+**We need to stop our obsession with malware**.
+Malware scanning is important *after* your site is hacked.
+Get a security plugin that [prioritises security *protection* before the worst happens](https://shsec.io/ky).

-**No-Nonsense, No-Hype.
-Just Good Security Protection**.
+Shield is the only security plugin for WordPress that fully prioritises protection over repair.
+Who cares about malware when you can stop it before it even happens?

+**No-Hype.
+No Scary Marketing.
+Just Great Security**.
 Shield is the only NO-nonsense security solution that defends and protects your WordPress sites against hackers and malicious bots, of all types.
-With our exclusive invisble "CAPTCHA" technology you can limit login attempts, block brute force attacks and prevent 100% bot comment SPAM.
+With our exclusive invisible "CAPTCHA"-replacement technology you can limit login attempts, block brute force attacks and prevent 100% bot comment SPAM.

-**Performance is critical**.
-Shield Security automatically blocks bad IP addresses while optimising performance so your WordPress site never slows down because of bloated security, with large IP lookup tables .
+Our mission is to block bad IPs and requests before they can do any damage.
+Shield will block all automated Comment SPAM, brute force logins, plugin-vulnerability exploitation, malware injection, vulnerability scanning, password stuffing, contact form spam, and so much more.
+If you're disappointed with the performance of your current solution, give Shield a try - we promise that you won't be disappointed.

 **Use the power of the network**.
 ShieldNET is our new and exclusive network-based intelligence platform that draws-in information from all around the globe to help Shield Security plugins be smarter when assessing security threats and taking appropriate action.
+And with our new [Crowdsec partnership](https://shsec.io/l5) you've got even more data.

 #### Get the highest rated 5* Security Plugin for WordPress